Unleash/unleash/website/docs/advanced/keycloak-group-sync.md

 :::info availability

-User group syncing is planned to be released in Unleash 4.18 and will be available for enterprise customers.
+User group syncing is an upcoming Unleash feature that will be available for enterprise customers.

 :::